 The organization that is executing the contract may be responsible for more than one project and may divide the deliverables for that contract.
 The sponsor of the organization that is executing the contract may also add some goals or deliverables that are not mentioned in the contract.
 For example, the sponsor may request that the executing organization build a capability of doing projects like these as part of this project.

-The executing organization (the sponsor) must first provide its stamp of approval to the Project Charter before it can be sent to the Project Manager.
+The executing organization (the sponsor) must first approve the Project Charter before it can be sent to the Project Manager.

 Business Plan vs Project Charter